Skip to content

 print("SAVE BUT DO NOT SHARE PRIVATE KEY")

-print("Private key: ", key)
+print("Private key:", key)

-Step 2: Use the Generated Credentials
+Using the Generated Credentials

 Configuring the Daemon